mautic/mautic-community-handbook/pages/08.community-team/02.meetup-guidelines/docs.md

 The Community Team agreed on 12th December 2019 the following guidelines for establishing official Mautic groups within the Community.

+## Mautic Meetups
+These are the traditional kind of in-person meetups which are based in a region or a town.
+They are **not** to be created on a country-wide basis.

-## General guidelines for official Mautic Meetups
+### General guidelines for official Mautic Meetups

 1. Mautic Meetups are for the benefit of the Mautic community as a whole, not specific businesses or individuals.
 2. All actions taken as an event organizer are with the best interest of the community in mind.